Rioter first to be jailed on violent disorder charge after nationwide unrest

 Ms Peers added that “within the stream he repeatedly refers to migrants in a derogatory manner” and used racist language.

-Four other men were also scheduled to appear at the same court accused of violent disorder following rioting in the Piccadilly Gardens area of the city centre on Saturday August 4.
+Four other men appeared at the same court accused of violent disorder after rioting in the Piccadilly Gardens area of the city centre on Saturday August 4.

+Liam Ryan, 28, cried in court as he pleaded guilty to the charge after he had travelled from West Yorkshire to take part in the violence.

+Ms Peers said social media footage showed “a black male being confronted by a large group of white males”, adding that Ryan had “played an active role in the disorder” and could be seen “aiming a punch towards the male involved”.

 Julie Sweeney will appear at Warrington Magistrates’ Court after being charged with publishing written material to stir up racial hatred, the CPS said.